trestletech/RpiR/README.md

 ### Analog Reading

-Polling an analog input (as an integer between 0 and 1024) can be as easy as:
+Polling an analog input can be as easy as:

 ```r
 > library(RpiR)